This is a past event.

 2040 (92 min.)

 What would the world look like in 2040 if we actually implement the solutions for climate change that already exist in 2019?
 It’s the premise of a new documentary from Australian filmmaker Damon Gameau.
-“I’m calling it an exercise in fact-based dreaming,” he says in the film.
+“I’m calling it an exercise in fact-based dreaming,” he says in the film, which takes an accessible, informative and optimistic look at solutions to the climate crisis — a rare climate documentary with an optimistic message.
 (2020)

 REGISTER to be emailed information regarding viewing each month's film, along with a Zoom link for the facilitated discussion.